ThomasRoca/American-Community-Survey-Project/index.md

 ### ii.
 Your first application using Highcharts

 When building a web application, what you try to achieve is to give the user the freedom to choose what to display.
 Here, I will let the user select a metropolitan area and an indicator - NB.
 From a subset of those available in the survey.
 Those 2 parameters will be used to build the API query (i.e. the url).
-Finally, the job will consist in parsing the resulting data points and use them as input for the chart - here [Highcharts'](https://www.highcharts.com/) [Basic column chart](https://www.highcharts.com/demo/column-basic). in this example I use a dictionnary to store the values associated with their categories (Population groups).
+Finally, the job will consist in parsing the resulting data points and use them as input for the chart - here [Highchart](https://www.highcharts.com/)'s [Basic column chart](https://www.highcharts.com/demo/column-basic).
+In this example I use a dictionnary to store the values associated with their categories (i.e. population groups).
+I commented the code in the JavaScript tab of the JSfiddle below.

 <iframe width="100%" height="575px" src="https://jsfiddle.net/ThomasRoca/t8d2v4p9/embedded/result,js,html/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>
 <br>